<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=668213823346747&amp;ev=PageView&amp;noscript=1">

 "Going to conferences and participating in journal clubs and research forums has taught me to effectively communicate my research and to critically evaluate other research.
 Pursuing an advanced degree in STEM allows you to develop communication and critical-thinking skills.
 These skills are not only important for you to achieve your degree but can and will apply to whatever job you pursue post-graduation." —Raymond Anderson, Neuroscience, PhD Student

-3. Mechanical and Aerospace Engineering
+3. Explore a Mechanical and Aerospace Engineering Degree

-The Department of Mechanical and Aerospace Engineering offers programs in mechanical and aerospace engineering for students to earn bachelor's, master's, and doctoral degrees.
+The Department of Mechanical and Aerospace Engineering offers programs in mechanical and aerospace engineering for students to earn master's and doctoral degrees.
 Students have the option to perform research in interactive settings under the direction of our exceptional faculty.
 MAE focuses research primarily in the areas of aerodynamics and fluid mechanics; alternative fuels, engines and emissions; bioengineering; control, design and manufacturing; materials science; solid mechanics, materials and structures; robotics; space flight and systems; and thermal sciences.

 Cullen Boyle, Mechanical and Aerospace Engineering, PhD